Columns can be moved in the grid in the following ways:

 then the locked columns are also pinned.
 This is to keep the locked columns at the

-- Clicking Pin Athlete will pin athlete, which will result in fixed columns getting pinned.
+- Clicking Pin Athlete will pin the Athlete column, which will result in locked columns being pinned.

-- Clicking Un-Pin Athlete will un-pin athlete, which will result in fixed columns getting un-pinned (assuming no other columns are left pinned).
+- Clicking Un-Pin Athlete will un-pin the Athlete column, which will result in locked columns being un-pinned (assuming no other columns are left pinned).

 When you move columns around it is possible to change their visibility as follows: